 To native English speakers, Gnocchi doesn’t look like it sounds.
 Is the G silent?
 Where does the k sound come from without a k?
-That’s where these tips I picked up in my Italian classes can help anyone pronounce Gnocchi properly just like an Italian.
+That’s where these tips I picked up in my Italian classes can help anyone pronounce Gnocchi like an Italian!

-What follows are tips for nailing the proper pronunciation of Gnocchi.
-A quick explainer of what Gnocchi is and of how potato Gnocchi is made.
-Plus, my own personal story of learning to make and to pronounce Gnocchi correctly from my Italian Mother-in-Law.
+Below you’ll find three tips for nailing the proper pronunciation of Gnocchi.
+A quick explainer of what Gnocchi is and how potato Gnocchi is made.
+Plus how I learned to make Gnocchi from my Italian Mother-in-Law.

-Gnocchi isn’t a particularly long word yet three are three segments of it that trip up native English speakers.
+Gnocchi isn’t a particularly long word, yet three segments of it trip up native English speakers.
 One, in Italian double consonants like the cc in Gnocchi, are both pronounced.
-Two, in Italian there is no letter k, rather ch takes its place.
+Two, in Italian there is no letter k, instead, ch takes its place.
 Three, the sound the letter combination Gn makes in Italian doesn’t exist in English!
 No wonder why so many of us pronounce Gnocchi wrong.

 Gnocchi Pronunciation Tip 1: Pronouncing Gn in Italian